 The story so far...

-Clearly doing something right, Pristine Private School celebrated its 25th anniversary in 2017 and has now held a Good KHDA rating for six years.
+Clearly doing something right, Pristine Private School celebrated its 25th anniversary in 2017 and has now held a Good KHDA rating for eight years.
 This makes it one of the best value, Good rated UK curriculum schools in the emirate.
-Fees (not inclusive of a range of mandatory extra fees which add between AED 3,900 and AED 4,500 to the official tuition fees) can be one fifth or less than the fees demanded at Dubai's most pricey schools.
+Fees (not inclusive of a range of mandatory extra fees which add between AED 3,900 and AED 5,800 to the official tuition fees) can be one quarter or less than the fees demanded at Dubai's most pricey UK curriculum schools.

 Set up in 1982, PPS is one of the older UK curriculum, but largely Indian staffed, schools in Dubai.
 The Founder, Shahida Salam, is clearly very much still involved with the school.
 The Principal has been with the school since 2015.

-There are currently 130 teachers, the majority from India, together with a further 30 teaching assistants at the school giving a respectable teacher:student ratio of 1:14.
-Teacher turnover last year was well below the UAE average of 20-22% running at 11%.
+There are currently 134 teachers, the majority from India, together with a further 21 teaching assistants at the school giving a very respectable teacher:student ratio of 1:11.
+Teacher turnover in 2017-18 was well below the UAE average of 20-22% running at 11%.
 This is usually a positive sign of satisfied staff and good leadership.
 However, the number had increased significantly for 2019 with a turnover of 24%.
 How much of this was due to dissatisfaction by staff (or the leadership) or as a result of the economic situation is not known.

-Just 40 students are currently identified as having special educational needs.
+60 students were identified as having special educational needs.
 The school is described as a "caring and supportive learning environment" and provides "adequate provision" for students with special educational needs and disabilities.

-The school offers the National Curriculum for England and Wales.
-At Foundation Stage it follows the Early Years curriculum.
+PPS offers the National Curriculum for England and Wales.
+At Foundation Stage, it follows the Early Years curriculum.
 In the primary and secondary phases it follows the National Curriculum of England and Wales through the Cambridge curriculum, as well as the Ministry of Education framework for Islamic Education and Arabic.
 Senior students sit the University of Cambridge International Examinations (IGCSE) at Year 11, and Cambridge AS and A-levels at Years 12 and 13.

-Unusually, the school is divided into Junior, Middle and Senior schools sections, rather than the more common FS, Primary and Secondary structure of UK curriculum schools.
+Historically, the school was divided into Junior, Middle and Senior schools sections, but has now adopted the more common FS, Primary and Secondary structure of UK curriculum schools.

-The Junior School is for students from Foundation Stage to Year 2 and its programme is designed to encourage and support "all students to acquire the highest standards of knowledge and skills that students should acquire in Foundation stage through Year 2.
+From Foundation Stage to Year 2, the programme is designed to encourage and support "all students to acquire the highest standards of knowledge and skills that students should acquire in Foundation stage through Year 2.
 It is a broad, balanced and differentiated programme of study, complying with the National Curriculum".
-The Foundation Stageprogramme is based on the 'Early Years Foundation Stage Principles'.
+The Foundation Stage programme is based on the 'Early Years Foundation Stage.

-Students of Year 9 (KS3) follow the Cambridge Secondary 1 Programme and take the Cambridge Secondary Checkpoint Examination at the end of Year 9.
+Students of Year 9 (KS3) continue to follow the Cambridge Lower Secondary Programme and take the Cambridge Secondary Checkpoint Examination at the end of Year 9.
 Key Stage 4 (Years 10 and 11) and Key Stage 5 students (Years 12 and 13) study for the University of Cambridge International Examinations (CIE), which comprises of Cambridge IGCSE and Cambridge International AS and A levels.

-Students at PPS are offered quite a wide range of IGCSE options - often something of an issue at lower-fee schools, who tend to limit the number of subjects on offer.
+Students at PPS are offered a relatively narrow range of IGCSE options - often something of an issue at lower-fee schools, who tend to limit the number of subjects on offer.
 At PPS, students are required to take at least eight IGCSE subjects.
-In addition to the core subjects of English as a First Language or English as a Second Language, Environmental Management, Mathematics and ICT, they may choose from Accounting, Art and Design, Biology, Business Studies, Chemistry, Development Studies, Economics, English Literature, Enterprise, French, Physics, Travel and Tourism and Urdu, but these options are no longer mentioned on their website.
+In addition to the core subjects of English as a First Language or English as a Second Language, Environmental Management, Mathematics and ICT/Computer Science, they may choose from Accounting, Art and Design, Biology, Business Studies, Chemistry, Development Studies, Economics, English Literature.
+Historically, the school offered Enterprise, French, Physics, Travel and Tourism and Urdu, but these options are no longer mentioned on their website.

 AS/A options (students generally take four subjects at AS and 3 at A Level) include Accounting, Applied ICT, Biology, Business Studies, Chemistry, Economics, English Language, Travel and Tourism, Mathematics, Physics and Psychology.
-Environmental Management, Global Perspective, Mathematics, Physics, Psychology, Sociology, Thinking skills.
-In common with many Indian-led schools, there is very little opportunity for creative or artistic options at A Level.
+Environmental Management, Global Perspective, and Sociology appear to have been discontinued.

 The competition was open to schools, in which teams of students studying for Cambridge IGCSEs investigated their own choice of scientific topics.
 The winning project involved investigating the water purity level by filtration using carbon filter.
 The aim of the competition, held for the first time in 2019, was to give learners the chance to develop their passion for science, while also developing their skills in collaboration, communication, innovation and creativity.